mlanza/solomode/docs/creators-guide.md

 * The submission **must** abide the constraints posed by the category (see its header).
 * The Description for the geeklist item <!-- create a model example -->
   * should include an elevator pitch, and
-  * **must** include its playing time as a range in minutes, all numbers in multiples of 5 (e.g. Playing Time: 30-45 minutes).
+  * **must** include its playing time as a range **in minutes**, all numbers in multiples of 5.   **Playing Time: 30-45 minutes**, for example.
-* While registrations will be given a final review once registration closes, you may receive official guidance via geekmail before then.
-The host or a moderator will confirm your acceptance before the **Line Up** is announced.
 * A submission may be eligible for multiple categories but it **must** not appear in more than one.
-It is permissible to reposition a submission into another category prior to the close of registration.
+You may **reposition** your submission into another appropriate category up until registration closes.
+* All registrations will be reviewed on December 15.  **Mind your geekmail and respond promptly to ensure your registration clears.**  Once it does, you're in!
+* If you wish to have your registration cleared early, send me a geekmail and I'll review it.
+However, once I confirm it, it will not be eligible for repositioning.

 ## Design Tips
 While there are no rules for creating your solo mode, please read [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."